-- Answer: Hands-on and Hands-off operations can occur at any time during the competition whether drilling or identifying layers for the digital core.
-At no point does the system have to be autonomous (although that would be very cool!).
-A full description of the Hands-on and Hands-off operations is thoroughly described on the website, as follows: - The water extraction system must be capable of operating autonomously or via "remote crew-controlled" operations during the competition.
-Either system operation is acceptable, as either could be used on the Moon or Mars.
-Autonomous control and remote crew-controlled operations are considered "Hands-Off" operations. - Definitions: - i.
-Autonomous control refers to no human intervention after the system starts; no further operation from any crew is required at all. - ii.
+- 1. Autonomous control refers to no human intervention after the system starts; no further operation from any crew is required at all. - 2.
 Remote crew-controlled allows for the use of a computer distinct from but able to communicate with the water extraction and prospecting system (e.g., connected by a cable or Bluetooth, point-to-point, etc.) to operate the water extraction system (e.g. to control the speed of a drill).
 "Remote crew-controlled" operations indicate that the crew will be nearby their test station (within 5 feet and within line of site), can figure out when problems occur, and can address those problems remotely.
-Systems should not be built that will require human intervention; instead, they should be built to work on their own while being controlled remotely. - During "Hands-off" operations, teams will not be permitted to provide verbal guidance for the operator while they are physically watching the extraction system. - Monitoring and making decisions in real-time based on the use of feedback from cameras attached to the system (excluding external hand-held cameras/cell phone cameras) and sensors is encouraged, but not required. - Teams may utilize a corded or tethered system that serves as the digital link between humans and machine. - There will be no local WiFi access available to the teams for this competition.
-Teams may implement a direct, localized wireless connection between their water extraction and prototype system and computer/control system, but must accept the risk of possible interference. - The computer/control system will operate on a separate power supply from the water extraction and prospecting system
+Systems should not be built that will require human intervention; instead, they should be built to work on their own while being controlled remotely. - ii.
+During "Hands-off" operations, teams will not be permitted to provide verbal guidance for the operator while they are physically watching the extraction system. - iii.
+Monitoring and making decisions in real-time based on the use of feedback from cameras attached to the system (excluding external hand-held cameras/cell phone cameras) and sensors is encouraged, but not required. - iv.
+Teams may utilize a corded or tethered system that serves as the digital link between humans and machine. - v.
+There will be no local WiFi access available to the teams for this competition.
+Teams may implement a direct, localized wireless connection between their water extraction and prototype system and computer/control system, but must accept the risk of possible interference. - vi.
+The computer/control system will operate on a separate power supply from the water extraction and prospecting system.